AustinJHealy/Sprint-Challenge-Applied-Javascript/README.md

 4. Why would we convert a NodeList into an Array?

-Because certain array methods can not be used with a NodeList.
+Because certain array methods can not be used with a NodeList.git

 5. What is a component?